 For this reason, each video you create should stand on its own.
-Sure, you can still refer people to a link in your bio to learn more, but they shouldn’t have to leave Instagram to benefit from your content.
+Sure, you can still refer people to a link in your bio to learn more, but they shouldn’t always have to leave Instagram to benefit from your content.

 Instagram is a visual platform.
 Aesthetics are important, so be sure to include visually-stunning imagery within your video.
-If you don’t have stunning imagery of your own, search the Getty Images photos and video clips in your Animoto account.
-You can also check out our article on tools and apps for eye-catching video effects.
+If you don’t have stunning imagery of your own, we're here to help.

 A consistent color palette can help your Instagram feed and content stand out.
 Your Instagram feed is an extension of your business or brand, so it’s important to choose a color theme that meshes well with your brand colors.

 Now that you’re armed with a few tips for creating Instagram videos, it’s time to start adding video to your Instagram strategy.
-We’ve put together a list of 11 ideas to inspire you and spark your creativity.
+We’ve put together a list of 10 ideas to inspire you and spark your creativity.
 Let’s dive in!

 Look to social holidays for inspiration.
-Each month there are a slew of fun social holidays to celebrate, like National Puppy Day in March, International Day of Friendship in July, or National Coffee Day in September.
+Each month there is a slew of fun social holidays to celebrate, like National Puppy Day in March, International Day of Friendship in July, or National Coffee Day in September.

-Seasonal and calendar holidays are a nice source of inspiration as well.
+Seasonal and calendar holidays are a great source of inspiration as well.
 Create a video to wish your customers a happy holiday around Christmas time, share what you’re thankful for on Thanksgiving, or spread the love with a Valentine’s Day video.